 The iShares Morningstar Small Value ETF (JKL) invests 0.39% of its holdings in Avon.
-The ETF tracks a market-cap-weighted index of US small-cap value stocks.
-The index stocks from the 90th to 97th percentile of the market-cap spectrum, using fundamental factors.
+The ETF tracks a market-cap–weighted index of US small-cap value stocks.
+The index selects stocks from the 90th to 97th percentiles of the market-cap spectrum using fundamental factors.

-The market cap of Avon Products’ competitors are as follows:
+The market capitalizations of Avon’s competitors are as follows: